Bluetooth gateway

 With the ability to monitor and analyze data such as temperature, humidity, moisture, luminance, weight, pressure, fine particles, and more, the BLE gateway provides a flexible and customizable solution for integrating BLE technology into your control and monitoring systems.

-# The first plug-and-play OpenMQTTGateway BLE gateway and Smart Plug!
+# Theengs Plug, BLE gateway and Smart Plug

-Theengs plug (opens new window) is available flashed with OpenMQTTGateway, and brings the functions below:
+Theengs plug (opens new window) brings the following features:

 - BLE to MQTT gateway, tens of Bluetooth devices (opens new window) supported thanks to Theengs Decoder library.
 The plug uses an ESP32 acting as a BLE to Wifi gateway to scan, decode and forward the data of the nearby sensors,